ethereum/snake-charmers-tactical-manual/cutting-a-release.md

 ### Steps

   1. From your local copy of the lib's repository, check out and pull the latest from the main or version branch.
-  2. Activate your virtual environment and run `python -m pip install -e ".[dev]"` to ensure the latest dev dependencies are installed.
+  1. Activate your virtual environment and run `python -m pip install -e ".[dev]"` to ensure the latest dev dependencies are installed.
       * It may be necessary to manually install dependencies listed under the `setup_requires` keyword.
-  3. Verify documentation and release notes
+  1. Verify documentation and release notes
       * Run `make docs` to preview and verify the docs pages.
       * Run `towncrier build --draft` to verify the release notes.
+  1. If you are issuing a release for a major version, check out the [Best Practices for Major Version Changes](#major-release) below.
-  4. Generate release notes with `make notes bump=<major,minor,patch>`.
+  1. Generate release notes with `make notes bump=<major,minor,patch>`.
-  5. The remaining steps are run via `make release bump=<major,minor,patch>` command.
+  1. The remaining steps are run via `make release bump=<major,minor,patch>` command.
 This will typically build the docs, bump the version, push the tags to GitHub, and build and publish the package to PyPI.

 If any of the commands fail, make sure the release is performed to completion.
 Once you have resolved the issue, run the remaining commands manually and verify the package is available.